Vijay Bahadur Pathak: Political career

 He was given the responsibility of the State Spokesperson of the Bharatiya Janta Party Uttar Pradesh state unit on 2 August 2010.

 He was appointed State general secretary for BJP Uttar Pradesh on 9 July 2016.
 On 9 February 2018 he was re-elected as State general secretary.
 On 19 April 2018 he was elected as the Member of Uttar Pradesh Legislative Council, 22 August 2020 Working As a Vice President of Bharatiya Janta Party Uttar Pradesh Uttar Pradesh.
+On 6 May 2024 he was re-elected asas the Member of Uttar Pradesh Legislative Council.